 Someone shakes my shoulder.
 A woman’s voice says, “You can’t sleep here.”

 My shoulder is shaken harder.
 “Get up.
-She’s on the other side of the corridor and between you, you’re blocking it.”
+She’s on the other side of the corridor and between you both and your legs, you’re blocking it.”

-“Push me over there.
-That will leave room for people.
+“Shove me over there.
+That will leave room for you.
 Can I have a pillow?
 One without blood?”

-A male voice says, “Let’s move him.
+A male voice says, “Let’s push him over.
 I came past the theatres; there are porters, doctors and nurses crashed out all over the place.”
-He pauses as I’m slid across the floor by gentle hands.
+He pauses as I’m slid across the floor by firm gentle hands.
 My head is lifted and a folded blanket thrust under it.
 The man goes on, “I’m going to change the dressing on Varij’s face; whoever put that on didn’t know what they were doing.”

 You bastard.
-I put that on.
-Admittedly I wasn’t at my best and was a bit pressed for time.
+I put that dressing on.
+Admittedly I wasn’t at my best, a bit pressed for time and short of supplies.

 Letting the police and rioters mix in the car park was a stupid idea.
 Some hospital administrator has no brains whatsoever.
-In the end, police and rioters were segregated by the army – we got the police.
+In the end police and rioters were separated by the army – we got the police.
 Not nice police; the SPG – Special Patrol Group – with their vicious arrogance.
 Arrogance that evaporated when the army beat them with the butts of their rifles.

-Didn’t stop one attacking Varij because she wouldn’t let me treat his mate until the soldiers had declared him disarmed.
+That didn’t stop one SPG officer attacking Varij because she wouldn’t let me treat his mate until the soldiers had declared him disarmed … and maybe because she wasn’t white.

-As it was, two squaddies landed on him.
+As it was, two squaddies landed on the git.
 I think bits of him broke.
-Anyway, I wasn’t going to treat him and left him to the houseman.
+Anyway, I wasn’t in a hurry to treat him and left the job to the houseman.
 We did treat his mate eventually.

 Varij’s attacker tried to arrest the squaddies and someone broke his nose.
 None of us, obviously, remember seeing anything so he is a bit short of witnesses.